 In reality, these young children do not have a diagnosable mood disorder — they are four-year-olds!
 Four-year-olds are simply not meant to always sit still, pay attention to one thing for extended periods, or regulate their own natural moods and emotions the way “socialized” adults do.
 Adding to this problem, up to 40 percent of U.S. schools are now cutting back on recess — the time when children get to go outside and be children!

 And yet, prescribing antipsychotics has become the overwhelming norm, being regularly prescribed for so-called “behavioral disorders” like ADHD and ADD.
-According to Dr. Michelle Kmiec, an holistic health practitioner and contributing writer for Wake Up World:
+According to Dr. Michelle Kmiec, an holistic health practitioner and regular contributing writer for Wake Up World:

 Since 1990, according to some estimates, there has been a 300% increase with pharmaceuticals used to treat children diagnosed with ADHD.
 Now doesn’t that statement alone scream that there is something wrong with our medical establishment?
 It seems the trend is not to question why so many children (and adults) are diagnosed with Attention Deficit Hyperactivity Disorder (ADHD), but instead to simply keep developing more drugs to counteract the “symptoms”.

 Dr. Peter Breggin, a psychiatrist from Ithaca, N.Y., elaborates: